Cultural Trust Fund

 WCTF Grant Application

-In 2014, the Wyoming Cultural Trust Fund will have two (2) deadlines: April 1, for projects/events/activities that begin after July 1; and October 1, for projects/events/activities that begin after January 1.
-Feel free to contact the WCTF Administrator early to bounce around ideas and possible applications or for any questions.
+In 2017 the Wyoming Cultural Trust Fund will have two (2) deadlines: April 3, for projects/events/activities that begin after July 1; and October 2, for projects/events/activities that begin after January 1, 2018.
+Feel free to contact the WCTF administrator early to bounce around ideas and possible applications, or for any questions.

 Cultural Trust Fund Application Guidelines